DoronF3/Generic-Server/README.md

 ## Security

 Discuss the security measures you've implemented in your project.
 Explain how you handle authentication, authorization, and data protection.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for submitting bug reports, feature requests, or code contributions.

 ## License